SJ23 Tech Tip F41, (Created 2024-07-29) Bob Schimmel.

 Soft Shackle for SJ23 Jib.

 During my conversion to roller furling (Tech Tip F10) I often walked the dock for ideas, "learning" how others did it.
-You can learn lots by observing.
+You can learn lots by snooping around.
 Then I discovered a Dyneema soft shackle on my buddy's boat and wondered what kept it attached.
 Did it ever let go?
 A soft shackle was not part of a solution I was looking for, so it slipped from my thoughts; that is, till I had to install new sheets for my blade jib (Tech Tip F21).
-Is this soft shackle a better way?
 Flash back to the Dyneema soft shackle.
-That's when I thought, "Why not use a soft shackle on a sheet that is long enough for any of my jibs?
-The soft shackle could quickly attach and detach to any of my jibs.
-No more swapping sheets."
+"Why not use a soft shackle on a sheet that is long enough for any of my jibs?
+Quick to attach or remove.
+No more swapping sheets to use any of my jibs."

 You can tie your own soft shackle by following this guide.
 A 6" diameter shackle of 3/8" or 1/2" Dyneema fits well to a SJ23 clew.
 I like to use a high visibility colour like orange or lime.
 However, a fellow sailor gave me a grey soft shackle and I'm not about to insult him by replacing it with an orange one.
 Alternatively a soft shackle can be bought from numerous chandlers.